zhengpengxie/zhengpengxie.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Simple Policy Optimization has been accepted to ICML 2025! :smile:
+Simple Policy Optimization has been accepted to ICML! :smile: